Exeedme/docs/docs/nft-marketplace/how-to-buy-a-soldier.md

   - You will now need two connected steps to make the swap: "Approve" the contract (this is only needed once) and then "Swap" the assets;

-## Step 6) Purchasing your new Moments' Packs from the marketplace
+## Step 6) Purchasing your new Soldiers Society NFT:

-You're finally one step away of purchasing your new Moments' packs!
+After getting your wallet setup with the Polygon chain configured, you’re all set to follow the next steps to purchase your Soldier NFT!
 All you need to do right now is:
-  - Navigate to the Exeedme Marketplace tab;
-  - Connect to the website with your Wallet;
+  - Access our Soldiers Society page at www.exeedme.com/soldiers-society;
+  - When minting is live, on the 11th of November, at 4pm GMT, you will be able to see a button saying “Mint now”, that will take you to the mint page;
-  - Make sure you are connected to the Polygon Network;
+  - Connect your Wallet and make sure you are connected to the Polygon network;
-  - Select your desired packs and quantity to purchase;
+  - Choose the amount of soldiers you’d like to mint;
-  - Validate and approve your transaction
+  - Click to submit transaction and approve it on your wallet;
-  - Once you see the approved transaction pop up on MetaMask you are the new official owner of your packs;
+  - Congratulations, you’ve just minted your new Soldier!

+After minting your Soldier Society NFT, it will show up in your wallet shortly afterwards.